-&lt;sup>5 Incomes per head (per farm) can only improve through the total sector income being shared amongst fewer people.
+6 Incomes per head (per farm) can only improve through the total sector income being shared amongst fewer people.

-&lt;sup>6 Here is not the appropriate place to explore this argument in all its detail (see, e.g., Ritson and Harvey, 1997, especially chapters 7 and 8).
+7 Here is not the appropriate place to explore this argument in all its detail (see, e.g. Ritson and Harvey, (eds.)
+1997, especially chapters 7 and 8).
 It is true that substitution of direct payments to farmers for market intervention improves the economic efficiency of the transfers from taxpayers to farmers.
 In the limit, there is no conventional partial equilibrium welfare cost to a direct and fully decoupled transfer payment from taxpayers to farmers.
-However, such calculus ignores the substantial transactions costs associated with such transfers, which almost certainly exceed 10 per cent of the transfer (for example, Ballard et al., 1985, and Fullerton, 1991, suggest that the marginal costs of taxation, necessary to finance these transfers, exceed 10 per cent, over and above the direct administrative costs of making the transactions).
+However, such calculus ignores the substantial transactions costs associated with such transfers, which almost certainly exceed 10% of the transfer (for example, Ballard et al., 1985 and Fullerton, 1991 suggest that the marginal costs of taxation, necessary to finance these transfers, exceeds 10%, over and above the direct administrative costs of making the transactions).
 Such arithmetic also ignores the social rationale for such specific transfers.